 Misuse, Overdose and MS Contin Withdrawal Symptoms

-MS Contin is meant to be taken exactly as directed on the bottle’s label.
+Patients should take MS Contin exactly according to the physician’s order or the directions on the bottle’s label.
 Chewing, breaking or otherwise crushing the pills can lead to a fatal overdose.
 Taking an opiate painkiller for a regular amount of time can lead a user to develop a tolerance.
-This can require them to take more and more to achieve the pain relief.
-If you are physically dependent upon MS Contin, your body will go through a painful withdrawal phase once use is stopped or gradually lessened.
-This can be extremely hard to manage without medical intervention.
+As a result, this can require them to take more and more to achieve the pain relief.
+If physically dependent upon MS Contin, the body will go through a painful withdrawal phase once the individual stops or gradually decreases use.
+Indeed, this can be extremely hard to manage without medical intervention.
 Withdrawal symptoms associated with the use of MS Contin include muscle and bone pain, intense anxiety, nausea, insomnia, fever, flu-like symptoms, tremors and cramps.
-The fear and anxiety about having to go through withdrawal keeps many from seeking help for MS Contin addiction.
+Moreover, The fear and anxiety about having to go through withdrawal keeps many from seeking help for MS Contin addiction.

 Waismann Method Can Rid You of MS Contin Addiction in Days